Financial Aid for Study Abroad

 - Clean judicial record

-- Complete the scholarship application by the deadline
+- Complete the study abroad application by the early deadline

 To apply, please do so directly through your Via TRM account.